nadasalem155/Breast_cancer_classification_model/README.md

 ## Project Report

-For a detailed explanation of the analysis, preprocessing, modeling, and results, see the [Full Project Report](https://github.com/nadasalem155/Breast_cancer_classification_model/blob/main/project_report.pdf)
+For a detailed explanation of the analysis, preprocessing, modeling, and results, see the [Full Project presentation](project_presentation.pdf)

 ---